errornot/ErrorNot/README.md

 You will need

  - Ruby of 1.8.6 or greater
- - Rails 2.3.5
+ - Rails 3.1.0
- - MongoMapper 0.7.1
+ - MongoMapper 0.9.2
  - A MongoDB 1.0.1 or greater

 ## Installing

  - fetch source from our github account ( git clone git://github.com/errornot/ErrorNot.git )
- - install rails gem ( gem install rails -v2.3.5 )
+ - install bundler gem ( `gem install bundler` )
- - install all gems required by ErrorNot ( rake gems:install )
+ - install all gems required by ErrorNot ( `bundle` )
  - configure your database
    - copy config/database.yml.sample to config/database.yml
    - update config/database.yml with your database connection and the table name
  - configure your email settings
    - copy config/email.yaml.sample to config/email.yml
    - update it with email configuration (sendmail or smtp information)
- - Start the server in production mode : ruby script/server -e production
+ - Start the server in production mode : `rails s -e production`
  - If you want that your user can be received their notification by digest, you need add the rake task `RAILS_ENV=production rake notify:digest` in your crontab
  - You can now register your self /user/new